-This information applies to individual therapy sessions, couples counseling, and telephone counseling.
+This information applies to individual therapy sessions, couples counseling, and skype counseling.

-Therapy sessions may be conducted in person, via Skype, or by telephone.
+Therapy sessions may be conducted in person or via Skype.

 I review my charges at least once a year and always give three months' notice of any increase.

 I am available for sessions on weekdays, and occasionally at weekends, at Cortijo Llano de Manzano, near Cañar (above Órgiva, Granada Province, Spain—see travel information).

 Please book in advance and arrive punctually for your appointment.
 Park at the end of the track, in the parking spaces to the right, or in the extreme left-hand corner to allow access to the neighboring farm.

 I am also available for Skype counseling sessions for people who live abroad or for ongoing clients who want to maintain regular contact during holidays or trips away.

 Please arrive 10–15 minutes early to allow time for mental, emotional and physical preparation.
 You may spend the time on the walnut terrace (where the Yurt is—see the location) focusing on current issues, tuning into your feelings, practicing conscious breathing or physical exercises, relaxing, or simply catching up with yourself and arriving.
 Alternatively, take a short walk or sit in your car to prepare.
 The intention is to be present and engaged for your session.
 If we are counseling by Skype, please follow the same principles for inner preparation.